DataDog/datadog-go/README.md

 ### Unix Domain Sockets Client

-The version 6 (and above) of the Agent accepts packets through a Unix Socket datagram connection.
-Details about the advantages of using UDS over UDP are available in our [docs](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
+Agent v6+ accepts packets through a Unix Socket datagram connection.
+Details about the advantages of using UDS over UDP are available in the [DogStatsD Unix Socket documentation](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
 You can use this protocol by giving a `unix:///path/to/dsd.socket` address argument to the `New` constructor.

 ## Usage

-For usage of DogStatsD metrics, events, and Service Checks the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=go).
+In order to use DogStatsD metrics, events, and Service Checks, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=go).

 ### Metrics